drpatrik/yammc/README.md

         Next update might include anything of the following:

-        - Sound
-        - Use Catch instead of gtest
         - Windows port

-        The project requires cmake 2.6 or higher, SDL2 and SDL2_ttf and a C++14 compliant compiler.
+        The project requires cmake 2.6 or higher, SDL2, SDL2_ttf, SDL2_mixer and a C++14 compliant
+        compiler.
         The test suit requires gtest - installation guide below.
 If you do not care about the test suit just delete enable_testing and everything below in ./midas/CMakeLists.txt